sizeru/sarascript/README.md

 POST | /api/belgrade/documents | Add a document to the database | Y

 * Note: ?hashes=included can be added to the end of any URI in order

+# Function Documentaion
+handle_post:
+Handles a POST Http request.
+This is where the PDF is received as a stream of bytes.
+The PDF will then be processed and placed into the appropriate file in the appropriate location with the appropriate metadata.